HannahHuckstep/PhlashNAMe/index.md

 Other accesory modules

+1. ResetScores - This function will remove all scores for a given experiment label.
-1. PrintDatabase - This function will print all nodes in the database onto the console.
+2. PrintDatabase - This function will print all nodes in the database onto the console.
-2. AmountWithLabel - This function will tell you how many nodes in the graph there are with a given label.
+3. AmountWithLabel - This function will tell you how many nodes in the graph there are with a given label.
 If no label is provided it will print out all current labels in the database.
-3. WriteAllUIDs - This function will print all UniProt ids in the graph to the console.
+4. WriteAllUIDs - This function will print all UniProt ids in the graph to the console.
-4. WritePhos - This function will print all phosphorylations in the database to the console.
+5. WritePhos - This function will print all phosphorylations in the database to the console.
+6. GetSpecies - This function will print the sprcies of a graph database.
+7. PrintAllProperties - This function will print all properties in use of the given graph.

 ## Tool options and commands